guotong1988/guotong1988.github.io/core_research/_posts/2024-02-01-auto-re-label.md

 ### 1. Introduction

 In recent years, deep learning \cite{ref1} model have shown significant improvement on natural language processing(NLP), computer vision and speech processing technologies.
 However, the model performance is limited by the human labeled data quality.
 The main reason is that the human labeled data has a certain number of noisy data.
 Previous work \cite{ref2} has propose the simple idea to find the noisy data and manually correct the noisy data.
 In this paper, we first review the way we achieve more than 90 score in dev dataset and more than 95 score under human evaluation, then we illustrate our method that randomly re-setting and the best dataset selection.
+The code is at https://github.com/guotong1988/Automatic-Label-Error-Correction

 ### 2. Background